Light Illusion is the de-facto standard for display calibration and colour management within the Film, Post-Production, and Broadcast industries.

 Yes, LG TVs with 3D LUT capabilities can be calibrated accurately for SDR use with ColourSpace, either through Direct Integration, or through the use of the free DeviceControl system, providing a high-level of calibration capability.

-No (W)OLED TV, from any manufacturer, can be accurately calibrated for HDR use due to the inherent instability with such display technology, combined with low gamut volume.
+No WOLED TV, from any manufacturer, can be accurately calibrated for HDR use due to the inherent instability with such display technology, combined with low gamut volume and reduction in colour brightness as input signal brightness increases.
 The best that can be achieved is a generic HDR calibration, based on limited profile measurements, regardless of the calibration system used.
-ColourSpace can be used to calibrate LG TVs for HDR through the use of the free DeviceControl system.
+ColourSpace can be used to calibrate LG TVs for HDR through Direct Integration, or the use of the free DeviceControl system.

 ColourSpace is unique when used for 3D LUT Calibration as it uses no pre-set workflows or fixed structure step-by-step walk-throughs, making 3D LUT based calibration exceptionally simple.
 Set-up the display to have minimal internal Colour Management control; Profile the display with a suitable Patch Sequence; Generate and apply the Calibration LUT; Re-profile the display with the Calibration LUT active to verify the final calibration.
 See the detailed 3D LUT Calibration guide.